Student Loans Know the Ins and Outs Before Refinancing

 - the teacher must teach in a low-income school

-- for five, full-time and consecutive years
+- for five full-time consecutive years.

 Public Service Loan Forgiveness (PSLF)